Experimental Investigation of Drain Noise in High Electron Mobility Transistors: Thermal and Hot Electron Noise: Discussion

-Supposing that drain noise does originate from the contributions of thermal and RST noise, we use our noise model to estimate the magnitude of improvement in $T_{min}$ if the RST contribution were suppressed by improved confinement of electrons in the quantum well.
-In Fig.~\ref{fig:T50_Tpred_Tph}, we plot the modeled $T_{min}$ versus $T_{ph}$ at constant $V_{DS} = 0.6$ V, $I_{DS} = 10$ mA and frequency of 6 GHz.
-In this plot, we also show the predicted trend of $T_{min}$ if RST were absent and drain noise was therefore due solely to thermal noise from the channel resistance.
-This curve is obtained by setting $T_{d} = T_{el}$ in our noise model.
-We observe that under these bias conditions, the predicted $T_{50}$ could vary linearly with $T_{ph}$ rather than non-linearly, leading to relatively larger improvements in noise performance at room temperature compared to cryogenic temperature.
+The role of RST in drain noise could be further confirmed by examining how the microwave noise temperature trends with bias and temperature are affected by changes in quantum confinement of channel electrons, for instance by altering the conduction band offset while not varying the channel composition so as to avoid confounding effects from impact ionization, for example.
+This modification can be accomplished by increasing the Al composition of the barrier \cite{huang_measurement_1992}.
+Strained-barrier HEMTs with Al composition of over $55$\% have been reported \cite{strained_barrier_A}, and so such a study appears feasible.

-To examine this prediction in more detail, in Figs.~\ref{fig:T50_Tpred_Vds_40K} and ~\ref{fig:T50_Tpred_Vds_300K} we plot the modeled $T_{min}$ and the $T_{min}$ predicted if the contribution of RST to $T_{d}$ were suppressed at 40 K and 300 K, respectively.
-At 40 K, the modeled and predicted $T_{min}$ exhibit a negligible difference for $V_{DS} \lesssim 0.6$ V, but at higher $V_{DS}$ the predicted $T_{min}$ is markedly less than the modeled value owing to the lack of noise from RST.
-The minimum of $T_{min}$ at 40 K would improve by $\sim 3$ \% if RST were suppressed.
-At 300 K, the difference between modeled and predicted $T_{min}$ varies by up to $\sim 40$ \% as $V_{DS}$ is increased from 0.1 V to 1.0 V. In this case, the minimum $T_{min}$ would improve by $\sim 30$ \% in the absence of RST, suggesting that significant improvements in room temperature noise figure may be possible if RST is suppressed.
+Finally, we use our noise model to estimate the magnitude of improvement in $T_{min}$ if the channel noise were only due to thermal noise.
+In Ref.~\ref{fig:T50_Meas_Vs_Predicted}, we plot the extracted $T_{min}$, obtained from the noise model using S-parameter and $T_{50}$ data versus $V_{DS}$ at $T_{ph}$ of 40 K and 300 K, and frequency of 6 GHz.
+In this plot, we also show the predicted trend of $T_{min}$ if drain noise was due solely to channel thermal noise.
+We observe that the minimum $T_{min}$ could be improved by $\sim 50$\% and $\sim 30$\% at 40 K and 300 K, respectively.
+This result implies that if the hot-electron noise observed in $S_{id}$ originates from RST, then significant improvements in cryogenic and room temperature noise performance may be possible by engineering the quantum well for improved quantum confinement.